 This comprehensive resource guide provides foundational information to help form and sustain an effective Residents’ Council in your home.
 The guide was written in consultation with residents and team members in long-term care homes.
-The content contained in this resource aligns with LTCHA legislation and demonstrates best practises through embracing culture change.
+The content contained in this resource aligns with Fixing-Long Term Care Homes Act (2021) and demonstrates best practises through embracing culture change.

-OARC has highlighted excerpts from the LTCHA, 2007 and Regulation 79/10 addressing specific clauses that outline the rights, roles and responsibilities of residents as members of Residents’ Councils.
+OARC has highlighted excerpts from the FLTCA, 2021 and Regulation 246/22 addressing specific clauses that outline the rights, roles and responsibilities of residents as members of Residents’ Councils.
 OARC has provided brief explanations in blue text to assist you in understanding these critical aspects of the law.

-Understanding Our Law and Residents’ Councils: Long-Term Care Homes Act, 2007 (PDF Version):
+Understanding Our Law and Residents’ Councils: Fixing Long-Term Care Act, 2021 (PDF Version):

-For more information on the Long Term Care Homes Act, 2007 please visit
+For more information on the Fixing Long-Term Term Care Act, 2021 please visit

 OARC and the Ontario Osteoporosis Strategy for Long-Term Care have teamed up to help strengthen and advance residents’ awareness and knowledge of osteoporosis and fracture prevention in long-term care homes.
 “Keeping it Together” is a Resident Conversation Sheet about osteoporosis.
 Designed to help residents be informed and involved in minimizing risk.
 Thereby helping to promote good bone health among LTC residents, with a view to improving the quality of life for all residents.
 Click here to download the Conversation Sheet.